MENTOR RELATIONSHIPS

 • You have the right to actively and openly engage and interact with your mentor on a regular basis.

-• You have the responsibility to do so at least monthly.
+• You have the responsibility to do so at an agreed upon time interval.
 These meetings may be in person, via telephone, or by internet.

 • You are responsible for developing your medical and surgical skills as well as caseload.